chiahsing-loh/Command-Line-in-Linux/README.md

 `d` = directory
 `rwx` = permissions to read, write, and execute for the user
 `rwx` = permissions to read, write, and execute for the group
-`r-x` = permissions to read and execute but not write for others
+`r-x` = permissions to read and execute but not write for other

 The **principle of least privilege** is the concept of granting only the minimal access and authorization required to complete a task or function.
 In other words, users should not have privileges that are beyond what is necessary.
 Not adhering to this principle of least privilege can create security risks.

 The `chmod` command facilitates the management of this authorization.
-The `chmod` command changes the permissions on files and directories.
+It allows the modification of the read `r`, write `w`, and execute `x` permissions (access rights) of files and directories.

-In Figure 10, the command `chmod 700 tmp` will change the permissions to disable read, write, and execute access for group and others, while retaining full permissions access for the user.
+In Figure 10, the command `chmod 700 tmp` will change the permissions to disable read, write, and execute access for group and other, while retaining full permissions access for the user.

-The next command `chmod 755 tmp` will change the existing permissions to enable read and execute access for group and others, and retain full permissions access for the user.
+The next command `chmod 755 tmp` will change the existing permissions to enable read and execute access for group and other, and retain full permissions access for the user.
 As shown in Figure 10, the permission for the directory tmp is now `drwxr-xr-x`.

 Figure 10 Usage of `mkdir` and `chmod` commands and permission assignment
 ![10](https://github.com/chiahsing-loh/Command-Line-in-Linux/blob/main/Images/Figure%2010%20Usage%20of%20mkdir%20and%20chmod%20commands%20and%20permission%20assignment.png)